Lakorthus/100-days-of-code/README.md

 **Thoughts**: I had forgotten how fun is to build a website from scratch.

+### Day 19: Oct 11, Tuesday

+**Today's Progress**: Shane Downes and I have built a project using as guide the design process.
+Empathise, define, ideate, prototype and test.
+As Dreamer we created, as realist we tested, as critic we reviewed and as leader we presented.

+**Thoughts**: Really enyoing this Week with Shane Downes I have learn so much about design thinking and differents resources to use in the future.

+### Day 20: Oct 12, Wednesday

+**Today's Progress**: Today I learn how to use Figma to create a prototype of my project and how to combine it with Design Thinking, User Stories and User Journey.

+I don't go to lie was not as easy as I thought, but I am sure I will get better with practice.

+**Thoughts**: Shane has show me another level of design thinking, I am so grateful for this opportunity.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)